vergiliu/vergiliu.github.io/_drafts/algs.md

         - search/insert/delete 2* lg N, max height 2 * lg N
     - B-tree
         - generalized version of 2-3 tree
+        - allow up to M-1 keys per node
+        - when node is full we split it
+        - at most log M/2 N for search
     - Java: TreeMap and TreeSet are implemented using RedBlack-tree
+    - in databases, filesystems B trees
 - Hash Tables
     - each type of data depends on type of data
     - hashCode returns 32bit int, equal() and hashCode() should be equal